nonplayer/hammercrawl/hc_core_player_3_rules.md

 Melee weapons without a Thrown quality *can* be thrown, but the attack receives a Bane.
 Max range is equal to your Strength, effective range is half that.

-#### Attack Dice Explained
+#### Combat Dice Explained

-Many characters may have one or more **Attack Dice** granted by their Class.
-Level 1 Fighters, for example, begin the game with two Attack Dice, while Magic-Users start with only one (and never gain more).
+Many characters may have one or more **Combat Dice** granted by their Class.
+Level 1 Fighters, for example, begin the game with two Combat Dice, while Magic-Users start with only one (and never gain more).
 In HAMMERCRAWL! these dice represent "chances to do damage" during your Turn in combat.

-When you decide to take an Attack action on your combat Turn, first take note of how many Attack Dice are available to you.
-These would be granted to you by your Class; unless specified, you only have one Attack Die.
+When you decide to take an Attack action on your combat Turn, first take note of how many Combat Dice are available to you.
+These would be granted to you by your Class; unless specified, you only have one Combat Die.
 Some classes also have restrictions on how their bonus dice can be used.
-For example, Elves and Fighters can use their Attack Dice however they choose, while Dwarves can only use their bonus dice for melee attacks.
+For example, Elves and Fighters can use their Combat Dice however they choose, while Dwarves can only use their bonus dice for melee attacks.
 In any such case, your base die can always be used however you like.

-Once you know your total Attack Dice, declare what weapon(s) you are using.
+Once you know your total Combat Dice, declare what weapon(s) you are using.
 You will only be able to use the weapons you are holding at the start of your attack, and you are not able to swap weapons once you've rolled the dice.

-With the weapons declared, it's time to roll all of your Attack Dice, along with your class Hit Die (also called the "damage die").
-Regardless of how many Attack Dice you have, you still only roll a single Hit Die.
+With the weapons declared, it's time to roll all of your Combat Dice, along with your class Hit Die (also called the "damage die").
+Regardless of how many Combat Dice you have, you still only roll a single Hit Die.
 You can then assign the dice as you see fit between basic attacks and special attacks (shield bash, tactical attacks, etc), provided they all involve weapons you are currently equipped with.
 Resolve each of those attacks in any order you see fit, against any targets that are valid.

 You can think of them as separate physical attacks if you like, but they don't have to be, as they are simply additional chances to re-apply your damage die.
-Four attack dice can represent four separate swings of a sword, or one big mega-awesome single stab, or any combination in between.
+Four Combat Dice can represent four separate swings of a sword, or one big mega-awesome single stab, or any combination in between.

 #### Basic Attacks

 The basic attack action involves using a weapon to hit an enemy, with the goal of applying damage to that enemy and eventually defeating them.
 Most damage applied in combat will generally come from three main sources: melee attacks, missile attacks, and spell attacks.
 Spell attacks will always depend on the spell, so this section will only focus on Melee and Missile attacks.

-Any of your Attack Dice that equal or exceed your opponent's Defense can be declared successful "hits" with your currently-held weapon.
+Any of your Combat Dice that equal or exceed your opponent's Defense can be declared successful "hits" with your currently-held weapon.
 Each successful hit causes damage against your enemy, determined by the result of your rolled damage:

 * **Melee Attacks:** The result of your damage die, plus your STR mod, plus your weapon's Melee type mod, plus any applicable specific mods
 * **Missile Attacks:** The result of your damage die, plus your weapon's Awesome mod (if any), plus any applicable specific mods